lexieernst/fauci-swag-server/README.md

 #### Test the product
  - Once you have the server, client, and Stripe CLI running, you are ready to test the integration.

- - Navigate to http://localhost:3000/, enter in test credit card data (shown below), and click "Buy T-Shirt".
-If the Payment is successful, you should see an alert that reads, "Payment was successful".
+ - Navigate to http://localhost:3000/, enter in test credit card data (shown below), and click `Buy T-Shirt`.
+If the Payment is successful, you should see an alert that reads, `Payment was successful`.

- - If the payment intent was indeed successful, your server directory `dr-fauci-swag`, a logger.txt file will appear that reads  `SUCCESS!
+ - If the payment intent was indeed successful, in your server directory `dr-fauci-swag`, a `logger.txt` file will appear that reads  `SUCCESS!
 PaymentIntent was successful!` with the corresponding date and time of the event.

 ## Structure and Architecture